Relationship with the environment

 Reduction in specific CO2 load (space heating oil/gas)

-The target agreement with the Energy Agency of the Swiss Private Sector EnAW was also successfully concluded for the second period (2013 to 2020).
-The figure of 12.4 tonnes of CO2 per square metre of floor space was significantly lower than the binding target for 2020 of 16.6 tonnes that had been agreed with EnAW.
-By 2020, we had reduced specific CO2 emissions for space heating by 63.3% compared with 2000 (previous year: 58.5%).
+The second period of the target agreement with the Energy Agency of the Swiss Private Sector (EnAW) was successfully concluded and extended to the end of 2021.
+The binding target figure of 15.0 tonnes of CO2 per square metre of floor space agreed with EnAW was not only met, but significantly undercut at 13.0 tonnes.
+The specific CO2 emissions for space heating were reduced by 61.6% in 2021 relative to 2000 (previous year 63.3%).